release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 ### Overview

 PME can align plugin versions and configuration using a similar pattern to [dependencies](dep-manip.html).
 It also has the ability to standardize the use of `skip` flags that determine whether the `maven-install-plugin` and `maven-deploy-plugin` execute.
-Finally, by default PME will inject plugin executions for the `project-sources-maven-plugin` and `buildmetadata-maven-plugin`, in order to promote reproducibility of the project build.
+Finally, PME can inject plugin executions for the `project-sources-maven-plugin` and `buildmetadata-maven-plugin`.

-### Plugin Alignment

 <table bgcolor="#00ff99">
 <tr>